Skip to content

 }

-C++ Comparison: Design Trade-offs in std::vector
+C++ Comparison: Design Trade-offs of std::vector

-There are two easily confused functions: reserve only changes capacity without changing size, pre-allocating memory without creating new elements; resize changes size, with extra positions value-initialized and excess elements destroyed.
+There are two functions that are easily confused: reserve(n) only changes capacity without changing size, pre-allocating memory but not creating new elements; resize(n) changes size, filling extra positions with value-initialized values and destructing excess elements.
 Our C version only implemented reserve; resize is left as an exercise.
-Additionally, std::vector<bool> uses bit-packing optimization (each element only takes 1 bit), but the trade-off is that you can't take the address of individual elements.
-C++17's std::span provides a non-owning view over contiguous memory and is an extremely important composition tool.
+Additionally, std::vector<bool> is optimized for bit compression (each bool takes up only 1 bit), but at the cost of not being able to take the address of individual elements.
+C++17's std::span<T> provides a non-owning view of contiguous memory and is a very important composition tool.

 Exercises